Eastern Shores School Board: Controversies

-Enrollment in the Eastern Shores School Board's schools and centres continues to decline as it does in most anglophone public school boards in Quebéc.
+Enrollment in the Eastern Shores School Board's schools and centres continues to decline as it does in most anglophone public school boards in Quebec.
 This is a part of an ongoing decline which began with the enactment of the Charter of the French Language (Bill 101) by René Lévesque's Parti Québécois government in 1977.
 Entry Island is the school board's smallest school with less than a dozen students.

 On June 16, 2010, the ESSB Council of Commissioners voted to recommend "that Bonaventure Polyvalente School (BPS) students be returned to their respective communities..."
 Although BPS is the largest school in the school board's territory with 143 students (as of September 30, 2010), the school board proposed to return the students to their "feeder schools" (i.e. New Richmond High School and New Carlisle High School) due to declining student population.
 The closure of BPS would result in students remaining in their respective communities until the end of high school (i.e. secondary 5).
 According to article 212 of the Education Act, there must be a two-year consultation before a is closed; however, ESSB decided to close the school at the end of a three-year period so that BPS will close in June 2014 to anglophone students.

 On March 20, 2013, the ESSB Council of Commissioners voted to recommend the closure of Entry Island School.
 The school, located on Entry Island off the east coast of the Magdalen Islands, was constructed in 1963 and offers instruction from pre-kindergarten to secondary II.
 During the 2012-2013 school year, there were two teachers and four students in the school and the projected enrolment is declining.